andersbogsnes/ml_tooling/docs/plotting.rst

 Available Base plots
 --------------------
 - :meth:`~RegressionVisualize.feature_importance`
+    Uses the estimator's learned coefficients or learned feature importance in the case of RandomForest to plot the relative importance of each feature.
+Note that for most usecases, permutation importance is going to be more accurate, but is also more computationally expensive

+- :meth:`~RegressionVisualize.permutation_importance`
     Uses random permutation to calculate feature importance by randomly permuting each column and measuring the difference in the model metric against the baseline.